saitamasahil/2048-muos/README.md

 ## Installation on muOS

-1. Download the latest release `.muxapp` file.
+1. Download the latest `.muxapp` file from the [Releases](https://github.com/saitamasahil/2048-muos/releases) page.
 2. Move the downloaded file to the `/mnt/mmc/MUOS/ARCHIVE` folder on your SD card.
 3. Open Archive Manager on your device and select the file to install.
 4. After installation, you'll find an entry called "2048" in the Applications section.